 sudo apt install imagemagick

 If you prefer an alternative installation method, you can opt for cloning the ImageMagick GIT repository and compiling the application.
 However, this method is more advanced and may not be suitable for the average user.
-If you want to utilize the source version and access the latest release or a specific older release, follow the steps below.
+If you want to utilize the source version and access the latest or a specific older release, follow the steps below.

 sudo apt install git